 “It might seem like we’re just super angry but it comes from a place of wanting to make positive change, which always starts with a conversation,” explains guitarist & vocalist Mercedes.
 This anger and empathy manifests itself in different ways throughout the EP, which kicks off with the melodic ‘Another Bish’.
 The duo find catharsis amidst their swirling riffs and frantic beats, arriving at the humbling realisation that even though you can’t always change someone else’s perception of you, you can refuse to be “tamed” by their reductive views.

 The melancholic ‘Gloomy Girl’ provides listeners with a glimpse behind the veil of depression.
-It’s a tentative, hazy musing on the ominous feeling that you’re “wasting away” whilst going through a period of poor mental health.
-‘Take It Off’ aches with a subdued anger that’s directed at catcallers, but the track also doubles up as a care-free dismissal of ridiculous trophy wife standards.
-The pair continue to shrug off the emotional labour that’s routinely pushed onto women’s shoulder on the shimmering, restless ‘Young Forever’, before closing the EP with the cutting, but tender sounds of ‘Bird Song’.
+It’s a tentative musing on the ominous feeling that you’re “wasting away” whilst going through a period of poor mental health.
+‘Take It Off’ aches with a subdued anger that’s directed at catcallers, but it also doubles up as a care-free dismissal of ridiculous trophy wife standards.
+The pair continue to shrug off the emotional labour that’s routinely pushed onto women’s shoulder on the shimmering, restless ‘Young Forever’, before closing the EP with the cutting, yet tender sounds of ‘Bird Song’.

-Fuelled by their desire to instigate change in their own circles and further afield, the Softcult grrrls have blended observational lyrics, smooth vocals and atmospheric riffs together on Year Of The Rat to punctuate their personal statement against injustice and provide their listeners with a brooding, polished, unexpectedly light listen.
+Fuelled by their desire to instigate change in their own circles and further afield, the Softcult blend observational lyrics, smooth vocals and atmospheric riffs together on Year Of The Rat to punctuate their personal statement against injustice and provide listeners with a brooding, polished, unexpectedly light listen.